-Also, before you send the image, you can 'hash' it.
-"Hashing an image is a process where you can link the image with The Revenge Porn Helpline or other social media providers and they will request you also safely upload the image to them and then their specialist team will ensure the image cannot be uploaded online onto specific social media sites," explain Refuge.
-You can find out how to do this here.
+It's also worth noting that, as detailed above, before you send the image you can 'hash' it.
+"Hashing an image is a process where you can link the image with The Revenge Porn Helpline and they will request you also safely upload the image to them and then their specialist team will ensure the image cannot be uploaded online onto specific social media sites," explain Refuge.

 What should I do if a current or ex partner has threatened to share naked pictures I sent?

 If you feel comfortable to, report the threat to the police.
 "It is likely you will be experiencing other forms of abuse and harassment and the police could support you to put protective measures in place to stop you from being contacted by your current/ex-partner," say Refuge.
 "Keep all evidence of the threats your partner or ex makes, for example any messages or emails, as you may need these later on when seeking protective measures."

 Is there anything I can do to stop people sharing my naked pictures?

 If you have a copy of the image that someone is threatening to share, follow the above advice on hashing the image via StopNCII.org – this will prevent it from being uploaded on certain social media channels.